Music Director – Stefan Sanders

 Stefan Sanders Headshot

-Having collaborated with an array of distinguished orchestras and guest artists, Stefan’s recent guest conducting appearances include the San Antonio Symphony, Orquesta Sinfónica de Yucatán (Mérida, MX), Orquesta Sinfónica Nacional de Cuba (Havana, Cuba), Sarasota Orchestra, Rochester Philharmonic, Virginia Symphony, Naples Philharmonic, Stockton Symphony, Tuscaloosa Symphony, Orquesta Sinfónica de Guayaquil (Ecuador), Filharmonia Warminsko-Mazurska (Poland), Filharomonia Podcarpacka (Poland), Symphoria (Syracuse, NY), Austin Symphony Orchestra, Austin Opera, and the Round Top International Festival Institute.
-Since 2017 Stefan has also served as an assistant conductor for the New York Philharmonic.
-This season, Stefan’s guest conducting engagements include return visits to the San Antonio Philharmonic, and debuts with the Canton Symphony Orchestra in Ohio.
+Having collaborated with an array of distinguished orchestras and guest artists, Stefan’s recent guest conducting appearances include the Colorado Symphony, Kraków Opera, Beethoven Academy Orchestra (Poland), San Antonio Symphony, Orquesta Sinfónica de Yucatán (Mérida, MX), Orquesta Sinfónica Nacional de Cuba (Havana, Cuba), Sarasota Orchestra, Rochester Philharmonic, Virginia Symphony, Naples Philharmonic, Stockton Symphony, Tuscaloosa Symphony, Orquesta Sinfónica de Guayaquil (Ecuador), Filharmonia Warminsko-Mazurska (Poland), Filharomonia Podcarpacka (Poland), Symphoria (Syracuse, NY), Austin Symphony Orchestra, Austin Opera, and the Round Top International Festival Institute.
+From 2017-2020 Stefan has also served as an assistant conductor for the New York Philharmonic.
+In July of 2025, Stefan will make his debut with the Seocho Philharmonic in Seoul, Korea and will return to the National Orchestra of Cuba in Havana in April 2025.

 Featured Musician